Get travel and medical insurance

-As comprehensive travel insurance is a requirement in Cuba you will have to present a copy of your insurance on arrival there.
+As comprehensive travel insurance is a requirement in Cuba you may be asked to present a copy of your insurance on arrival there.
 In exceptional cases you can get a policy from Cuban insurance companies at your port of entry.
-For more information, visit the Cuban Foreign Ministry’s (Spanish language) website.

 Remember, we can’t pay for any emergency expenses you may incur on your trip so travel insurance may save you a lot of money if things go wrong.

 - Safety and Security

 - Additional Information

 General COVID-19 Travel Advisory in Operation:

 The Department of Foreign Affairs and Trade advises against all non-essential travel overseas until further notice.
 This includes Great Britain but does not apply to Northern Ireland.
 It also includes all travel by cruise ship.